TIT8/shelly_button_esp32_arduino/README.md

 A push button is connected to the [ESP32](https://github.com/espressif/arduino-esp32) microcontroller.
 When its state changes, it will trigger an MQTT publish which will toggle the light controlled by a Shelly plus 1 relay.

 ❗Keep in mind that you should either use a capacitor (better) or providing some delay in the code to debounce the push button and filter out spurious changes.
-Pull down the push button via a 10k resistor, **if you don't want a pull up mode on the input pin**.
+Pull down the push button via a 10k resistor, **if you don't set the pull-up mode on the input pin**.

 <br>